25 Dos and Don’ts of Ignoring Your Spouse During Separation

 13. Ignore your spouse on social media

 Ignoring your spouse during a divorce isn’t restricted to face-to-face interaction.
 It includes social media as well.
-You may miss them, and glancing at a few pictures online looks harmless.
+You may miss them, and glancing at a few pictures online seems harmless.

-However, you only hurt yourself more.
+However, you will only hurt yourself more by doing this.
 Block or unfollow them on any social platforms you have in common.
-Seeing their pictures is also a form of contact which might jeopardize your divorce.
+Seeing their pictures is also a form of contact that might jeopardize your divorce.

 14. Don’t share any personal details online

 The trend these days is to jump online and announce what you are going through.
-If you are going through a divorce, it is best not to join the bandwagon to post your painful experience online to avoid revealing more than you wanted.
+If you are going through a divorce, it is best not to join the bandwagon to post your painful experience online.
+If you do post about the divorce, you’ll end up revealing more than you wanted.

-The truth is that most people online just want to be entertained; they care less about your experience.
+The truth is that most people online just want to be entertained; they care less about your actual experience or feelings.

 15. Try to meditate